Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Color codes

-In the case of gauge color codes conditions \eqref{eq:fix} are satisfied when $d_1\leq d_2$, $e_1\leq e_2$.
+The different gauge color codes that can be defined on a given, fixed lattice are related by gauge fixing, either directly or via some other code in the family.
+Indeed, all the codes have a shared group $\logical$ of bare logical operators (namely, those with support in all qubits) and the condition \eqref{eq:fix2} is satisfied when $d_1\leq d_2$, $e_1\leq e_2$.
 Take \emph{e.g.} $D=3$.
 For a given geometry we might consider both the code $(1,1)$ or the gauge fixed version $(1,2)$.
 Within $(1,1)$ CNot and Hadamard gates are transversal.
 Fixing the gauge we can move into $(1,2)$ to apply transversal $\rot 3$ gates, completing a universal set of transversal gates.
 The ideal strategy is to transition to $(1,2)$ only momentarily.
-This way there is no need to ever measure directly the large stabilizer generators of this code.
+This way there is no need to ever measure directly the large stabilizer generators of the $1,2)$ code.
 Instead, it is enough to measure the gauge generators in $C(2,2)$, which only involve up to 6 qubits.
 Notice that the only non-transversal element of the procedure is the classical computation to find the gauge operator that will fix the gauge as desired.
 This is entirely analogous to error correction.